Len Lakofka: After TSR

 Lakofka's third Lendore Isles adventure, L3 Deep Dwarven Delve, was scheduled to be released in 1986, and Lakofka planned to write two more "L" series adventures.
 However, in a power struggle at TSR at the end of 1985, Lakofka's long-time friend Gary Gygax was ousted from the company.
-The new company management did not want to do business with friends of Gygax and plans to publish Lakofka's third adventure were shelved.
+The new company management did not want to do business with friends of Gygax, and plans to publish Lakofka's third adventure were shelved.
 Lakofka also stopped writing his Leomund's Tiny Hut column for Dragon; his final column was published in April 1986 (Issue #108).

 After this, Lakofka moved from Chicago to California and wrote no more AD&D material for TSR.
 It was not until TSR was taken over by Wizards of the Coast (WotC) in 1997 and the World of Greyhawk setting was revived that Lakofka was approached about finally publishing L3 Deep Dwarven Delve as part of the 25th Anniversary Collector's Boxed Set.
 Because of changes to the D&D rules over the intervening decade, Lakofka worked with WotC staff to update the adventure.
-Lakofka stated that WotC lost his final rewrite before publication but rather than telling him, someone at WotC inserted new material into an older manuscript before it was published.
+Lakofka stated that WotC lost his final rewrite before publication, but rather than telling him, someone at WotC inserted new material into an older manuscript before it was published.
 Lakofka claimed as a result that about 20% of the final product was not his own work.

 Lakofka continued to work on further adventures in the "L" series, and in 2009, the fourth installment, L4 Devilspawn, was released by Dragonsfoot.org as a free download.
 Lakofka also created a fifth module, L5 The Kroten Campaign, which was released in 3 parts by Dragonsfoot.org as a free download.
 Lakofka mused about writing up to four more "L" adventures, but ultimately these were never created.

-Starting in 2019, Lenard became a regular on the "LordGosumba" Twitch channel, discussing Greyhawk and D&D. Archives of the show are available on YouTube.
+Starting in 2019, Lenard became a regular on the LordGosumba Twitch channel, discussing Greyhawk and D&D.